⌘+k ctrl+k

 COLUMNS Expression

-The COLUMNS expression can be used to execute the same expression on the values in multiple columns.
-For example:
+The COLUMNS expression is similar to the regular star expression, but additionally allows us to execute the same expression on the resulting columns.

 CREATE TABLE numbers (id INTEGER, number INTEGER);